This is a LIVING article, updated constantly!

-so if you click on the name it should take you to the website/social media platform of the resource/reference.
+it should take you to the website/social media platform of the named resource/reference.

 Yes, we are!

-However, the world is at war about Neurodiversity labels.
-They fight about the meaning of the terminology and if it is fitting or not.
-They fight about what may or may not be the causes off.
+They fight about the meaning of the terminology, what it includes and what not.
+They fight about what may or may not be the cause of it and whether it is curable or not.
 They fight about who is guilty of creating the causes.
-The fight about who knows better than who about it all.
-They even fight about the word Neurodiversity, which is also a movement of sorts, but firstly a word that uniquely describes different neurological diverse conditions.
+They fight about who knows better than who about it all.
+They even fight about the word as a movement.
+Yes, NeuroDiversity is also a woke identity movement.

 It also seems that only people with book knowledge (in other words; degreed with pedigrees kinda people) have the power to decide what it is or what it is not and how to treat or not to treat those whose brains are differently wired, who are bright and quirky and who really innovate and creates in away typicals can only dream off.